XuminGaoGithub/XuminGaoGithub.github.io/_pages/projects.md

 {% include base_path %}

-This list showcases some of the selected research projects, coursework, competition work, and independent projects I have worked on throughout my career, which are not included in the [**publications section**](https://xumingaogithub.github.io/publications/).
+This list showcases some of the selected research projects, course projects, competition work, and independent projects I have worked on throughout my career, which are not included in the [**publications section**](https://xumingaogithub.github.io/publications/).